pagkly/Zed/Investopedia3/How Options Work for Buyers and Sellers.md

 ## Understanding Options

 Options are a versatile financial product.
-These contracts involve a buyer and a seller, where the buyer pays an options [premium](https://www.investopedia.com/terms/o/option-premium.asp) for the rights granted by the contract.
+These contracts involve a buyer and a seller, where the buyer pays an options [[premium]](https://www.investopedia.com/terms/o/option-premium.asp) for the rights granted by the contract.
 Each call option has a bullish buyer and a bearish seller, while put options have a bearish buyer and a bullish seller.

 [Options contracts](https://www.investopedia.com/terms/o/optionscontract.asp) usually represent 100 shares of the underlying security, and the buyer will pay a premium fee for each contract.
 For example, if an option has a premium of 35 cents per contract, buying one option would cost $35 ($0.35 x 100 = $35).
-The premium is partially based on the [strike price](https://www.investopedia.com/terms/s/strikeprice.asp)—the price for buying or selling the security until the expiration date.
-Another factor in the premium price is the [expiration date](https://www.investopedia.com/terms/e/expirationdate.asp).
+The premium is partially based on the [[strike price]](https://www.investopedia.com/terms/s/strikeprice.asp)—the price for buying or selling the security until the expiration date.
+Another factor in the premium price is the [[expiration date]](https://www.investopedia.com/terms/e/expirationdate.asp).
 Just like with that carton of milk in the refrigerator, the expiration date indicates the day the option contract must be used.
 The underlying asset will determine the use-by date.
 For stocks, it is usually the third Friday of the contract's month.

-[Traders](https://www.investopedia.com/ask/answers/sell-open-buy-close-buy-open-sell-close-mean/) and investors will buy and sell options for several reasons.
-[Options speculation](https://www.investopedia.com/ask/answers/06/speculateoptions.asp) allows a trader to hold a leveraged position in an asset at a lower cost than buying shares of the asset.
-Investors will use options to [hedge](https://www.investopedia.com/terms/h/hedge.asp) or reduce the risk exposure of their portfolio.
+[Traders](https://www.investopedia.com/ask/answers/sell-open-buy-close-buy-open-sell-close-mean/) and investors will buy and sell options for several reasons. [[Options speculation]](https://www.investopedia.com/ask/answers/06/speculateoptions.asp) allows a trader to hold a leveraged position in an asset at a lower cost than buying shares of the asset.
+Investors will use options to [[hedge]](https://www.investopedia.com/terms/h/hedge.asp) or reduce the risk exposure of their portfolio.
 In some cases, the option holder can [generate income](https://www.investopedia.com/articles/active-trading/091714/basics-options-profitability.asp) when they buy call options or become an options writer.
-Options are also one of the most direct ways to [invest in oil](https://www.investopedia.com/ask/answers/08/oil-as-investment.asp).
-For [options traders](https://www.investopedia.com/trading/options-trading-volume-and-open-interest/), an option's daily trading [volume](https://www.investopedia.com/terms/v/volume.asp) and [open interest](https://www.investopedia.com/terms/o/openinterest.asp) are the two key numbers to watch in order to make the most well-informed investment decisions.
+Options are also one of the most direct ways to [[invest in oil]](https://www.investopedia.com/ask/answers/08/oil-as-investment.asp).
+For [[options traders]](https://www.investopedia.com/trading/options-trading-volume-and-open-interest/), an option's daily trading [volume](https://www.investopedia.com/terms/v/volume.asp) and [open interest](https://www.investopedia.com/terms/o/openinterest.asp) are the two key numbers to watch in order to make the most well-informed investment decisions.

-[American options](https://www.investopedia.com/terms/a/americanoption.asp) can be exercised any time before the expiration date of the option, while [European options](https://www.investopedia.com/terms/e/europeanoption.asp) can only be exercised on the expiration date or the exercise date.
+[American options](https://www.investopedia.com/terms/a/americanoption.asp) can be exercised any time before the expiration date of the option, while [[European options]](https://www.investopedia.com/terms/e/europeanoption.asp) can only be exercised on the expiration date or the exercise date.
 Exercising means utilizing the right to buy or sell the underlying security.

 ## Options Risk Metrics: The Greeks